School of Music Academy

 About the Program

-Established in the fall of 2011, the School of Music Academy is a college-preparatory chamber music program for advanced high school pianists and string players.
-In the fall of 2012, the Academy introduced instruction in music composition.
+Established in the fall of 2011, the School of Music Academy is a college-preparatory chamber music program for advanced pianists, string players, and other musicians.
+The Academy also offers instruction in music composition and music theory, open to all middle school and high school students.

 School of Music Faculty